Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 # Your own module in the web frontend

-Icinga Web would not carry __"Web"__ in its name if its true qualities did not show up there as well.
-As we'll see shortly, __convention before configuration__ applies.
-Of course, according to the classic __MVC concept__, there are controllers with all available actions and matching view scripts for output and display.
+The __'Web'__ in Icinga Web stands for its strongest suit, which we will have a look at now.
+And again, __convention before configuration__ applies.
+Built with the classic __MVC architectural pattern__, there are controllers with actions and matching view scripts for markup and display.

-We have deliberately omitted the library/model separation, and each additional layer eventually increases the complexity.
-You could also look at the library code in many modules as a "model", but that's what the specialists should do after us.
-Anyway, we would like to have as many nice modules as possible, ideally with a lot of reusable code, which then also benefits other modules.
+We have deliberately omitted the library/model separation, as each additional layer eventually increases the complexity.
+You could also look at the library code in many modules as a 'model', but that's a problem for the experts that come after us.
+Anyway, we would like to have as many well made modules as possible, ideally with a lot of reusable code, which in turn also benefits other modules.

 ## A first Controller

-Every `Action` in a `Controller` automatically becomes a `route` in our web frontend.
+Every `action` in a `controller` automatically becomes a `route` in our web frontend.
 It looks something like this:

     http(s)://<host>/icingaweb/<module>/<controller>/<action>

-If we want to create our "Hello World" again for our training module, we first create the basic directory for our controllers:
+If we want to create another 'Hello World' for our training module, we need to create the basic directory for our controllers first:

     mkdir -p training/application/controllers

 Afterwards we add our controller.
-As you suspect, this must be called HelloController.php and be in the Controller namespace of our module:
+As you will probably have guessed already, it must be called `HelloController.php`, and be in the Controller namespace of our module:

 ```php
 <?php